An efficient sieving based secant method for sparse optimization problems with least-squares constraints: An adaptive sieving based secant method for

 \subsection{An adaptive sieving based secant method for \cref{eq: main-prob}}

 When applying the level-set method to solve \cref{eq: main-prob}, one needs to solve a sequence of regularized problems in the form of \cref{eq: reg-LS-form} with $\lambda \in \{\lambda_k\}_{k \geq 0}$ generated by the root-finding algorithm for solving \cref{eq: root-finding-levelset-lst}.
 This naturally motivates us to incorporate \cref{alg:screening} into \cref{alg:hybrid-levelset} for solving the regularized least-squares problems in the form of \cref{eq: reg-LS-form} since we can effectively construct an initial index set for the AS technique based on the solution of the previous problem on the solution path.
 For the first problem on the solution path, we will choose $\lambda_0$ to be relatively large such that its solution is highly sparse.
 In such a way, we choose $I_0 = \emptyset$ in \cref{alg:screening} for the first problem.
 We present the details in \cref{alg: AS-secant}.
-We call our algorithm \textbf{SMOP} as it is a root finding based \textbf{S}ecant \textbf{M}ethod for solving the \textbf{O}ptimization \textbf{P}roblem \cref{eq: main-prob}.

 We make some remarks before concluding this section.
 Firstly, we can naturally apply \cref{alg: AS-secant} to efficiently generate a solution path for \cref{eq: main-prob} with a sequence of noise-level controlling parameters $\varrho_1 > \varrho_2 > \cdots > \varrho_T > 0$.
 Secondly, we know that, if we apply the AS technique to the level-set method based on \cref{eq: root-finding-origin-levelset}, we may easily encounter the infeasibility issue if $\tau_{k+1} < \tau_k$ in \cref{eq: origin-levelset-subprob}.